How it all began.....

 What about the machines?

 Just as in Formula and other types of racing, there are many different types of karts, with different racing classes to accommodate them.
 In Canada the national organizing body "ASN Canada FIA" sets standards for race classes that member clubs follow.
-Individual clubs may also offer their own "local option" classes to suit their membership, but the backbone is usually made up of the following classes.
+Individual clubs may also offer their own "local option" classes to suit their membership.Our club is focused on the following kart Classes.

-Junior one (from 8 to 12 years old) offering class options of two or four stroke.
-Junior one has an affordable price tag utilizing reliable low stressed motors and clutches (5 to 7 hp).
+Junior one (from 8 to 12 years old) using 6.5 hp four stroke utility engines with carburetor restrictor plates to limit power.
+Junior one has an affordable price tag utilizing reliable low stressed motors and clutches.
 These karts provide 8 to 12 year olds the opportunity to learn what racing is all about.

-Junior two (from 12 to 15 years old), again with the two or four stroke option.
+Junior two (from 11 to 15 years old), again with the 6.5 hp engine but unrestrtcted.
 Junior two rules permit moderate performance engines (7 to 10 hp).
-Expenditure will vary between the two and four stroke karts.
-This class provides an opportunity to develop racing skills in a higher performance kart with speeds approaching those in the senior classes.
+This class provides an opportunity to develop racing skills in a higher performance kart with speeds comparable to those in the senior classes.

-The total weight for a kart and driver will range from 225 lb to 285 lb for the junior and 310 to 320 lb for light senior classes with the heavier class groups ranging from 350 to 400 lb.
+The total weight for a kart and driver will range from 235 lb to 295 lb for the junior and 320 to 350 lb for light senior classes with the heavier class groups ranging from 350 to 400 lb.
 The karts themselves usually weigh in at about 135 lb for a junior chassis and about 140 to 170 lb for senior chassis.
 Ballast (usually lead) may be used to optimize combined weight for specific classes.

 Racing costs are kept in check in the 4 cycle classes by limiting fuel to Regular Pump Gas and tires to long life "SL" rubber compounds.
 As tire manufacturers have developed higher grip tires, chassis builders have responded with more robust chassis to cope with the higher cornering forces.
 By limiting tire compounds for 4 cycle karts many of the older chassis that are no longer competitive in 2 cycle may still be very competitive in 4 cycle classes.
 Purpose built 4 cycle chassis are also available and are almost always a little cheaper than a comparable 2 cycle chassis.